gsh3729/twitter_distributed_system/README.md

 Technical specifications:

 1. Frontend using gin-gonic - A golang framework for developing web apps easily.
 We use their sessions feature to login users and store sessions on the browser as cookies.
 No states are stored in the frontend, and communication to backend is done using gRPC.
 2. Backend Micro Services - Authentication, Tweets, and Followers.
 These services are used to provide the features of our system.
 They are golang services which implement gRPC servers.
+The services use etcd client v3 to communicate with etcd.
 3. etcd is our storage tool. etcd is a distributed, reliable key-value store for the most critical data of a distributed system.
 It uses RAFT algorithm to reach consensus and maintain availability and concurrency across multiple storage replicas.

 ---